decentraland/documentation/content/creator/sdk7/networking/remote-scene-considerations.md

 Interact with the scene on one window, then switch to the other to see that the effects of that interaction are also visible there.

 {{< hint warning >}}
-**📔 Note**   Open separate browser _windows_.
+**📔 Note**:  Open separate browser _windows_.
 If you open separate _tabs_ in the same window, the interaction won't work properly, as only one tab will be treated as active by the browser at a time.
 {{< /hint >}}